leegengyu/vulnhub-box-walkthrough/lazysysadmin.md

 ![](/screenshots/lazysysadmin/enum4linuxShareEnum.jpg)
 * **Alternative**: I was watching one of the walkthroughs from `ippsec` and found out that `smbmap` is his preferred tool over `enum4linux`, where the latter's output can be rather clunky (which I agree).
 Running `smbmap -H 10.0.2.14` gives us:
 ![](/screenshots/lazysysadmin/smbmap.jpg)
 * `-H` stands for the IP address of the host.
+The permissions are based on an `Anonymous` login (i.e. null authentication).
-The output of this command alone is short and concise, and also tells us the permissions of the respective disks, which is very helpful (and would be even more so if there were a lot more disks).
+* The output of this command alone is short and concise, and also tells us the permissions of the respective disks, which is very helpful (and would be even more so if there were a lot more disks).
 Moreover, I do not recall seeing these information in `enum4linux`.
 * Accessing `smb://10.0.2.14/` using the Kali Linux file explorer leads us to `print$` and `share$`, which were 2 sharenames in our enumeration earlier.
 Clicking into `share$` results in a login page (of sorts):
 ![](/screenshots/lazysysadmin/smbShareLogin.jpg)
 * Note: Trying to access `smb://10.0.2.14/` using a web browser such as Firefox results in a blank screen.